 Complete the online application form.

 You will be required to undertake practical tests which assess your level of fitness and strength.
 The point of entry fitness requirement is 42.3VO2 which is equivalent to Level 8.6 on the Multi-Stage Shuttle Run/Chester Treadmill test.
-There will be two written tests; working with numbers and understanding information based at our Training Centre in Chorley.
+If you cannot provide evidence of GCSE's Grade C or above (or equivalent) in Maths and English you will be required to undertake two online tests; numerical reasoning and verbal reasoning.

 The two films below show demonstrations of the Multi-Stage Shuttle Run and the Chester Treadmill test.